Gwendolyn Garcia: Graft charges

-This dismissal from service has been reversed by the Court of Appeals (CA) in 2019.
+The dismissal from service was reversed by the Court of Appeals (CA) in 2019.
 The decision of the CA Special Division of Five was promulgated on May 10, 2019, three days before election day.
 If was signed by five associate justices but with two dissenting.
-The reversal of CA allowed Gwen Garcia to run as Governor of Cebu which she won against Agnes Magpale.
+The CA's reversal of CA allowed Garcia to run as Governor of Cebu which she won against Agnes Magpale.

+Governor of Cebu (2019–2025)

+Elections

+During the 2019 Cebu local elections, Garcia ran for governor of Cebu as a candidate of the PDP–Laban / One Cebu Party coalition and won against NPC candidate Agnes Magpale.
+Her brother Pablo John Garcia won the seat she vacated – the third congressional district of Cebu of the House of Representatives.
+She was re-elected in 2022, but lost reelection in 2025 to Pam Baricuatro, marking her first electoral defeat in her political career.

+Tenure

 COVID-19 pandemic: public shaming and promotion of alternative medicine

 On May 18, 2020, Garcia held a briefing with the local press where she usually goes over the latest COVID-19 updates in the province.
 This briefing was also aired on Facebook Live.
 During the press conference, she pulled out large sheets of paper with Facebook comments printed on them, while having the posts broadcast on half the screen through Sugbo News, the province's public information office.
 Garcia began to publicly shame a netizen in retaliation for Facebook comments criticizing and insulting her and her provincial government.
 This action was met with criticism and backlash on social media, as well as the Commission on Human Rights (CHR) for publicly exposing and belittling the personal information of said netizen.

 In another incident on June 23, 2020, Garcia extensively shamed a doctor who had criticized the local mandate of relying on tuob (steam inhalation) to treat possible symptoms of novel coronavirus disease 2019 (COVID-19).
 Garcia questioned the doctor's qualifications and undermined her years of experience, even telling her to run for office if she was confident about her medical knowledge.
 This event was once again met with tremendous backlash online, especially from those within the medical community.